 Step 3.
 Installing LimeSurvey.

-First thing to do is to go to LimeSurvey’s download page and download the latest stable version of LimeSurvey, At the moment of writing this article it is version 2.50:
+The first thing to do is to go to LimeSurvey’s download page and download the latest stable version LimeSurvey, At the moment of writing this article it is version 2.50:

 Unpack the LimeSurvey archive to the document root directory on your server: